 We believe that literacy begins with reading.
 At the heart of our literacy strategy is ‘reading for pleasure’.
 We expect all of our students to read in their own time and to bring their current reading book to school every day.
 We promote reading through a range of events and, most importantly, through our ‘Reading School’ initiative.
-Most importantly, we talk to our students about what they are reading and what we are reading.
+We talk to our students about what they are reading and also about what we are reading.
 Having adults as literacy role models is essential to a child’s development.
-We will also be provide reading recommendations for both students and parents.
+We also have a collection of reading recommendations for both students and parents.

 “The more that you read, the more things you will know.
 The more you learn, the more places you’ll go.” — Dr. Seuss, ‘I Can Read With My Eyes Shut!’